-Kafka Indexing Service (KIS) is an extension for Druid that enables both real-time and historical data ingestion from Kafka topics with exactly-once guarantee.
+Kafka Indexing Service (KIS) is an extension for Druid that enables both real-time and historical data ingestion from Kafka topics with an "exactly-once" guarantee.

-It is meant to replace old Druid Real-Time nodes as a more reliable and flexible solution.
-In opposite to Real-Time node mechanism or new Tranquility feature, KIS is also able to read non-recent events from Kafka and is not subject to the window period considerations imposed on other ingestion mechanisms.
+It is meant to replace the old Druid Real-Time nodes as a more reliable and flexible solution.
+As opposed to the Real-Time node mechanism or the new Tranquility feature, KIS is also able to read non-recent events from Kafka and is not subject to the window period considerations imposed on other ingestion mechanisms.

-Kafka Ingestion Service uses Overlord and Middlemanager for its ingestion and indexing task.
+Kafka Ingestion Service uses Overlord and Middlemanager for its ingestion and indexing tasks.

-Below we explain what is a detailed data flow, from ingestion to querying when using Kafka Ingestion Service.
+Below, we explain what a detailed data flow is (from ingestion to querying) when using the Kafka Indexing Service.

-KIS tasks reads event stream from Kafka and creates a set of partitions stored in memory.
-Number of created partitions equals number of
+The KIS task reads an event stream from Kafka and creates a set of partitions stored in memory.
+The number of created partitions equals the number of

 maxRowsInMemoryis reached.
-Bear in mind that all these data (both in-memory and saved on disks) are available for query requests.
+Bear in mind that all of this data (both in-memory and saved on disks) is available for query requests.

 taskDurationis reached, the KIS task stops reading from Kafka and merges the spilled partitions together into a final set of partitions.